ahollenbach/animatron-game-pong/README.md

 game-pong
 =========

-A simple game of Pong developed on the Animatron player.
+A simple multiplayer game of Pong developed on the Animatron player.